Sesame Seeds lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Sesame Seeds?

-The lysine-arginine ratio of Sesame Seeds is 0.25.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Sesame Seeds is 0.25, calculated from 827.00mg lysine and 3327.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick